esamattis/backbone.viewmaster/README.md

     // On load display all items
     this.setItems();

-    // Refresh item list when a todo is added this.listenTo(this.collection, "add", function() {
+    // Add new TodoItem view on new item model this.listenTo(this.collection, "add", function(model) {
-      this.setItems();
+      this.appendView("ul", new TodoItem({
+        model: model
+      }));
       this.refreshViews();
     });

-    // Filter out todos on 'search' broadcast events this.listenTo(this, "search", function(searchString) {
+    // Filter out todos on 'search' event broadcasts this.listenTo(this, "search", function(searchString) {
       this.setItems(this.collection.filterSearch(searchString));
       this.refreshViews();